 My current thinking is that they are NOT the same person, and that Silas is older than we think.
 This would align with the 1840 census in Dyer, TN, where Simeon Hendrickson has son born 1831-1835.
 I can’t find Silas or his sister Mary in the 1850 census, and many of the 1860 census records for Tishomingo are missing or incomplete.

 There’s an extra son and daughter in the 1840 census.
 Are these two missing children the Tolar children in 1850?
 One son is born 1831-1835 (might be Silas) and one daughter is born 1831-1835.
 They fit the age ranges of the Dyer TN children, but if the son is Silas, then William Tolar can’t be Ann’s son.

 There is no Henry Tol*r in TN in the 1820-1840 timeframe, so if William and Sarah Tolar are born in Tennessee, how is that possible?
 Henry Tolar/Toler has been particularly difficult to track, so perhaps more research or DNA will prove if these Hendrix folks have a DNA match to the Tolar children.
 If they don’t, then Mathais, William and Sarah Tolar are not the half-siblings of the Hendrix kids.

 So, who is the father of Simeon Hendrickson?

 I’m still working on this one.
-Because of the YDNA match, we know Simeon is born about 1790, probably in Kentucky, Ohio, or Pennsylvania.
+Because of the YDNA match, we know Simeon is born about 1790-1795, probably in Kentucky, Ohio, or Pennsylvania.
 (Because that’s where the sons of John Hendrickson are living.)